unkcs/gtav-sourcecode-build-guide/README.md

     - This can probably be fixed by just editing some lines in the source code.

 #### When you load the Save, all of your money will be wiped to zero
-  - There is a code that does this, i dont know which but i think its because we are in Debug or BankRelease
+  - There is a code that does this, i dont know which code but its because we are in Debug or BankRelease
      - You can just use money hacks to bring your old money.

 # Final Thoughts